 Faculty + Speakers

-An expert in entrepreneurship education, before joining Singularity Miller played a major role in the formation and growth of two world-renown entrepreneurship education programs: Kauffman Labs for Enterprise Creation and the Stanford Biodesign Program.
+Sandra Miller, an expert in entrepreneurship education, before joining Singularity Miller played a major role in the formation and growth of two world-renown entrepreneurship education programs: Kauffman Labs for Enterprise Creation and the Stanford Biodesign Program.

 At Stanford she was instrumental in developing and implementing several biomedical innovation courses and programs.
 As managing director for the Bioengineering Department, she was the founding program director for a pioneering seed-grant program, the Coulter Translational Research Partnership Award and managed a portfolio of medical device inventions for Stanford’s Office of Technology Licensing.